-Over the course of their program, each PhD student is eligible to apply for a scholarship to support either field work or travel to present at an academic conference to a maximum of \$750 for conference travel and \$1000 for fieldwork.
-Note that funding levels will vary from year to year contingent on the availability of funds.
-Students may apply for a scholarship more than once provided that they have not reached a threshold of \$1000 per student.
-Information about how to apply will be distributed to students in advance of the annual application deadline.
+Over the course of their program, each PhD student is eligible to apply for funding to support research costs related to their dissertation and the costs of presenting their work at an academic conference.
+Each PhD student is eligible to apply for a maximum of \$1000 over the life of their program.
+Note that funding levels may vary annually contingent on the availability of funds.
+Students may apply for funding more than once provided they have not reached the total amount allocated to them according to their program.